 Neither did they evoke – random acts of violence either.
 What appeared extraordinary is their “beautiful” appearance.
 Bleached white skin, gentle furs, alert and bright red eyes.
 Free from battle-scars and/or wounded tails.

 Meanwhile ~ increasingly premature abandonment(s) from mothers and their children from the previous Phase (“C”) continued.
-Any signs of traditional raising patterns were almost nilDespite new (very few) births were seemingly successful; the offsprings immediately were abandoned by mothers.
+Any signs of traditional raising patterns were almost nil, that is ~ offsprings were immediately abandoned by their mothers.

 The last known recorded conception was noted in Day #920.

-From there on; all inhabitants of Universe 25 proceeds to decline rapidly.
+From there onwards, all inhabitants of Universe 25 proceeds to decline rapidly.

 The dawn of day #1588 – was marked as the final day of Universe 25.